filipkunc/MeshMaker/README.markdown

 ### Compiling on Mac

 Just open OpenGLEditor.xcodeproj in Xcode and build all.
-I currently build only for Intel 64 bit on Snow Leopard.
+It builds as universal binary x86_64 for Leopard 10.5 SDK.
+Works in Snow Leopard and Leopard.
+Unit tests needs Snow Leopard for Objective-C 2.1.

 ### Implemented features

-* Vertex, Edge, Triangle manipulation (move, rotate, scale)
+* Vertex, Edge, Triangle manipulation (translate, rotate, scale)
 * Edge turning and splitting
 * Vertex and mesh merging
 * Merge vertex pairs (good for mirrored models)
 * Cube, cylinder, sphere primitives
-* Save and load
+* Save and load (universal format for 32/64 bit versions across Mac and Windows)
 * Solid and wireframe view
-* Perspective, top, left and other cameras
+* Four views
-* Main part of porting to Windows (C++/CLI + C#)
+* Ported to Windows (C++/CLI + C#)
-* Undo and redo support (only merging isn't correct now)
+* Full undo and redo support, currently unlimited
 * Basic extrusion (⌘C or Ctrl+C in triangle mode)

 ### Future plans

-* Rendering optimizations
-* Selection optimizations
-* Freeze and hide selection
-* Vertex and mesh splitting
-* Texturing
-* Background image for each view different
-* More advanced tubing and extrusion
+* Issues on GitHub and Google Code
-* Import and export for various formats like: OBJ, 3DS, ASE, COLLADA, Blender, MilkShape 3D, and many more...
-* More features related to game development and level editing
-* Porting to Linux (if I find some good distro and IDE, I am Unix/Linux noob)
-* And more...
+* Wiki documentation

-### World manipulation
+### Camera manipulation

+I will change this to Maya like manipulation, but for now:

 * ⌥ or Alt + middle mouse => Rotate world
 * Middle mouse => Pan world
 * Mouse wheel => Zoom world

-Should I change that for new Magic Mouse?
-I don't have it now, but it is possible to completely remove need for middle mouse and use Alt + left mouse or Alt + right mouse.